Fingerprinting

 Per-route toggle

-Section titled “Per-route toggle”fingerprinting on a route can disable TLS and HTTP/2 fingerprint injection for that route.
-TCP SYN remains governed by the global fingerprint.tcp_enabled flag.
+Section titled “Per-route toggle”fingerprinting on a route enables or disables TLS (JA4) and HTTP/2 (Akamai) headers for requests matching that route.
+TCP SYN remains governed only by fingerprint.tcp_enabled (global).